-The content of the student's IEP shall be as set forth in Rule 2363.7.
-For preschoolers, the IEP may also address how the child's disability affects his or her participation in developmentally appropriate play activities.
+The content of the childstudent's IEP shall be as set forth in Rule 2363.7.
+For a preschool age childstudent's disability affects childstudent's disability affects their hard participation in developmentally appropriate play activities access to and active participation in age appropriate activities within the LRE.
+The IEP present levels of performance, goals, and objectives shall align with the following early childhood outcome areas: